AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

     ![](images/edit-topics-map-console_cs.png){width="800" align="left"}

-1. The topic is opened in the Web Editor.
+1. The topic opens in the Editor.

     >[!IMPORTANT]
     >
-    > If your administrator has configured the **Disable Edit Without Checkout** option, then you must check out the file before editing.
+    > If your administrator has configured the **Disable edit without locking the file** option, then you must check out the file before editing.
 If you do not check out the file, then the document opens in the editor in read-only mode.

+## Home page

+You can also launch the Editor from the Experience Manager Guides Home page.
+The Overview section on Home page features different widgets that help you stay organized and focused.
+You can launch the Editor from the **Recent files** widget and **Collections** widget.

+For details, view the Overview section in [Adobe Experience Manager Guides Home page experience](/intro-home-page.md#overview).

-## Map console {#id2056BG090BF}
+## Map console

 To open the Editor from Map console, follow these steps: